 Results

-Individual crosstalk links can push the downstream circuit towards a single state: Let us start by making just one cross-link active, caused e.g. by an EMT-related microRNA based regulatory effect.
+Individual crosstalk can push the downstream circuit towards a single state: Let us start by making just one cross-link active, caused by e.g. an EMT-related microRNA.
 Now, in our model there is a clearly an unaffected upstream subnetwork (EMT, from where the link originates) and a regulated downstream one.
 (Note that the model ignores any possible dilution of the microRNA due to its action on ROS; see below).